AKA: Kumo no You ni, Kaze no You Ni; Kumo Kaze; Kokyu Shosetsu; Inner Palace Harem Story

 Even outside of the historical context, the movie holds up well to this very day.
 I’ve rewatched it twice already and have no doubt in my mind that I’ll return to it again.

 O: Sounds very good.
-It’s been a pleasure collaborating with you with this review.
+It’s been a pleasure collaborating with you on this review.

 Adjustable Point Scores: